What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 What is a therapy dog?

 A therapy dog is a friendly, gentle, calm, affectionate, and even-tempered dog that is trained to be responsive and loving towards patients.
-It has a desire to be around almost everyone and will provide love to kids and interact with other animals.
+It has a desire to be around almost everyone and will provide love to elders and kids and interact with other animals.

 The benefit of Therapy Dogs